-15:1 Prior to the execution, the thrower must be in the correct position prescribed for the throw.
+Prior to the execution, the thrower must be in the correct position prescribed for the throw.
 The ball must be in the hand of the thrower (15:6).

-During the execution, except in the case of the goalkeeper throw, the thrower must have one part of a foot in constant contact with the floor until the ball is released.
+During the execution, except in the case of the goalkeeper throw (see 12:2) and the throw-off with throw-off area (10:3b), the thrower must have one part of a foot in constant contact with the floor until the ball is released (see, however, 10:3b).
 The other foot may be lifted and put down repeatedly (see also Rule 7:6).

-The thrower must remain in the correct position until the throw has been executed (15:7, 2^{nd} and 3^{rd} paragraph).
+The thrower must remain in the correct position until the throw has been executed (15:7, 2nd and 3rd paragraph).